kings-cs/CS380-F17-LampronChet/README.md

 <br>.gif

 VII.
 Histogram Optimizations:
-To optimize this algorithm I have moved the image data into local memory.
+<br>To optimize this algorithm I have moved the image data into local memory.
 This did not reduce the atomics, but did reduce the runtime.
 <br>Each algorithm was run 10 times on an image of size 1920 x 1200.
 The optimized algorithm ran 4ms faster on average.